What Is an Excellent Credit Score?

 Differences between the FICO Score and VantageScore

 As previously noted, FICO isn’t the only company generating credit scores.
 Nearly 10.5 billion VantageScore credit scores were used between July 2017 and June 2018.
-Many free credit scores (including the credit score from My LendingTree) are VantageScores.
+Many free credit scores (including the credit score from LendingTree) are VantageScores.
 While the VantageScore is similar to the FICO Score, the mix of factors is somewhat different.
 The chart below shows how the VantageScore 4.0 is calculated.

 Source: LendingTree and VantageScore